 3. Paint the Cactus

-Use the light green tone and a medium-sized paintbrush (size 2 would be good) to fill in the entire cactus.
+Use the light green tone and your size 3 paintbrush to fill in the cactus.

 4. Paint the Flowers

 Once you’ve painted the spines, you can move on to painting the cactus’ flowers.
 Start by filling in the bottom half of each flower with a golden yellow tone.

 Before the yellow dries, fill in the rest of the flower with a vivid red.